• Home

 Switch 2 players get a free visual upgrade

 Anyone playing on Nintendo Switch 2 will receive a free visual enhancement update on the same day as launch, April 8.
 No separate purchase required.
-The upgrade improves visuals for Switch 2 hardware without any additional cost, which is straightforwardly good news for players on Nintendo's newer console.
+The upgrade improves visuals for Switch 2 hardware without any additional cost, which is straightforwardly good for players on Nintendo's newer console.

 The mobile version of Pokemon Champions remains on track for later this year, though no specific date has been confirmed.
-Cross-platform play between Switch and mobile hasn't been detailed yet either, which will matter a lot for the long-term player pool.
+Cross-platform play between Switch and mobile hasn't been detailed yet either, which will matter for the long-term player pool.

-For the full confirmed details on what's included at launch, the official Pokemon Champions press release has the breakdown of features confirmed so far.
 The battle pass specifics are the piece still missing, and those details will likely define how the community receives the monetization model once they're finally out in the open.
 Make sure to check out more:

 Games